Will Smith Player Props: Dodgers vs. Giants

 Will Smith At The Plate

-- Smith has three doubles, three home runs and six walks while hitting .344.
+- Smith has three doubles, three home runs and six walks while batting .306.

-- He ranks 18th in batting average, 22nd in on base percentage, and fifth in slugging among the qualifying hitters in baseball.
+- Among the qualified hitters in MLB action, he ranks 55th in batting average, 49th in on-base percentage, and 18th in slugging.

-- In eight of nine games this year (88.9%), Smith has reached base via hit, and that includes multiple hits twice.
+- Smith has gotten a hit in eight of 10 games this season (80.0%), with multiple hits twice.

-- Smith has driven in a run in five games this year (55.6%), including three games with more than one RBI (33.3%).
-He has also driven in three or more of his team's runs in two contests.
+- In 50.0% of his games this season, Smith has tallied at least one RBI.
+In three of those games (30.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- In eight of nine games this season, he has scored, including multiple runs once.
+- In eight of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.